fierceoj/triage-tools/malwhere/README.md

 ![alt text](../screenshots/powershell_multistage_part1.png)

 The output contains a gzipped-compressed base64-encoded string.
-Using the `-bg` option against this string produces the following output.
+Using the `-bg` option against the gzip-compressed base64-encoded string produces the result shown below.
 The `--check` option would have worked as well.

 ![alt text](../screenshots/powershell_multistage_part2.png)